 How does a Creative Mastermind Work?

-Well, mine is just a little fledgling group, but it’s already a big part of my life.
+My mastermind started as just a little fledgling group of writers, but it quickly became a big part of my life.
 A fellow writer reached out to a small group of folks in one of those Facebook groups I mentioned to see if we would be interested in reviewing each others’ blogs.
 Which we did.
 It worked so well that she and I became fast friends and started to brainstorm how to keep the feedback and support going.
 We started a Trello board (for us, Facebook was too much of a time sucker) with writing goals and rules and each of us had our own list (that’s a Trello thing meaning you have your own space) where we wrote out our quarterly goals, our own rules for writing and what we hoped to accomplish this week.

 What does a Mastermind Meeting look like?

-If you’re interested in joining our Mastermind, we currently have openings for folks that are looking to grow a freelance business.
-Contact me via Facebook: www.facebook.com/abaskmarketing
+If you’re interested in joining our Mastermind, we currently have openings for folks that are looking to grow a copywriting business.
+Sign up here: